101 “B.S. FREE” Ways to Drive More Traffic To Your Website

 Make it easy for your audience to find and share the posts that made them think of you.
 So much new traffic that comes from existing subscribers is because they’re’ talking about you.
 You have become relevant to their conversation.
 Don’t bring their conversation to a halt by making them dig through your site to find a link.

 Easier said than done, this will usually require you to either a) purchase the link or b) build a relationship with the site you want the link from.
-A may be quicker, but B is the safest bet in terms of search rankings.
+A may be quicker, but B is the safest bet in terms of search rankings (by lawrence).
 Not to mention, building relationships with influential people is just as helpful to your business as a quality link is.

 19.Optimize Title Tags